kubu4/fish546_2015/draft_product/data_records.md

 Output file type:

 * FASTQ or FASTQ.GZ - Input format is not altered, but allows the user to specify if output should be gzipped or not.

+####Genome Index (Bowtie)

+Bowtie is used to create a set of index files, generated from a genome fasta file,to be used by TopHat for short read alignments.

+Output file type:
+* BT2 - A binary file generated from the input genome fasta file.
+A set of these files are generated and the number generated is dependent on the input genome size.